nmttmn7/GameProject/README.md

 # Card Game Application!

 A digital card game.
 This project is a card game that allows players to draft a deck type, fight opponents, build cards, and win.
 Below is an explanation of the most important systems.
-A QUICK DEMO IS AT THE BOTTOM OF THIS README.
+A QUICK DEMO IS AT THE BOTTOM OF THIS README

 ## Map System
 - The map system creates a map that the player can traverse through!
 Either a regular node, Elite node, Boss node Shop node, or Random Encounter node.